KOSoftwareAlliance/ai-merch-ui/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## DEVELOPMENT

+Framework: Sveltekit
+Compiler: Svelte
+UI-components library: Flowbite + TailwindCSS

+Be conscious that tailwind is used not only by Flowbite but is giving a lot of css classes which can be used in project globally, so before you create new ones, make sure that they have been not already declared in tailwind.
+It can be frustrating to have a class which are not working because tailwind overwrite them.

+> Media queries:
+> MOBILE: < 1024px - fontsize: 16px
+> DESKTOP: > 1360 - 1660 - fontsize: ??

+> Class naming convention: BEM